oap-project/oap-tools/dev/integrations/ml/databricks/README.md

 1. Download the notebooks **[benchmark_tensorflow.ipynb](./notebooks/benchmark_tensorflow.ipynb)** and **[benchmark_sklearn.ipynb](./notebooks/benchmark_sklearn.ipynb)** to your local folder.
 2. Click the  **Workspace** icon or the  **Home** icon in the left sidebar.
-3. In the Workspace or a user folder, click **Down** caret and select Import.
+3. Click **Down** caret in the Workspace or a user folder and select Import.

 ![import-notebook](./imgs/import-notebook.png)